 Even when COVID-19 stops dominating our headlines, the changes the pandemic has brought to your workplace will remain.
-The ‘hybrid model’ in particular is a buzz phrase you’ll soon be hearing a lot.
+The ‘hybrid model’ in particular is a buzz phrase you’ll already be familiar with.
 It means employees split their time between the workplace and a work from home (WFH) setup, and according to McKinsey, some 90% of businesses will permanently implement a hybrid work model in the coming years.

-Businesses that embrace the hybrid model will enjoy improved staff wellbeing and can also expect greater staff retention and better levels of productivity.
-However, despite their intention to go hybrid, almost seven out of 10 businesses have no plan on how to do so.
+Businesses that embrace the hybrid model will hopefully enjoy improved staff wellbeing , greater staff retention and better levels of productivity.
+However, despite their intention to go hybrid, almost seven out of 10 businesses have no defined plan on how to do so.

-This leaves businesses dangerously vulnerable to new cybersecurity threats.
-Cybersecurity is an even greater challenge for small to medium-sized enterprises (SMEs) which working with smaller budgets, smaller IT teams, and without the expert advice available to big corporations.
+This leaves businesses at risk to evolving cybersecurity threats.
+Cybersecurity is an even greater challenge for small to medium-sized enterprises (SMEs) working with smaller budgets, smaller IT teams, and without the expert advice available to big corporations.

-So how do you protect your business from data breaches that could cost you millions of pounds and irreparable damage to your brand?
+So how do you protect your business from data breaches that could cost you severely and deliver irreparable damage to your brand?